-MYTH 1: We have a future market what is all the fuss about?
+MYTH 1: We have a future market what is the concern?

 “The Seven Sisters regeneration programme includes providing the indoor market traders with a new home on the same site it occupies now.”

-The Facts: We are experiencing a future preview of what to expect from the future market owners Grainger & Quarterbridge.
+The Facts: We are experiencing a future preview of what to expect from the future market owners Grainger PLC & Quarterbridge.
 Traders have been unfairly evicted by Quarterbridge.
 A race discrimination claim has been filed against Quarterbridge.
 Complaints of victimisation and harassment have been made.
 And gross negligence that has led to the fire brigade being called in June 2018 because of a failure to maintain essential electrical parts.
-Quarterbridge Market Facilitator has used language within our 100% BME community such as “bloody illegal immigrants, not meaning to be Irish” and described trader Victoria Alvarez (and Chair of Seven Sisters Market Tenants’ Association) as “a fucking bitch.”
+The developers and their agent Quarterbridge/MAM have failed to treat minority ethnic traders with dignity and respect.
+A race discrimination claim has filed and legal action taken for victimisation and harassment against them.
+Grainger PLC’s agent has used language at a formal meeting with minority ethnic traders such as “bloody illegal immigrants, not meaning to be Irish” and described trader Victoria Alvarez (and Chair of Seven Sisters Market Tenants’ Association) as “a fucking bitch.”
+At present unlawful evictions are being pursued.

 MYTH 2: The future market will be better than the one we have now.

-“The Seven Sisters regeneration… makes provision for the Latin Village to not only survive but, at leats in theory, to prosper…”
+“The Seven Sisters regeneration… makes provision for the Latin Village to not only survive but, at least, in theory, to prosper…”

 The Facts: Our Latin Village is a cultural centre that allows Latin American children and the community to enjoy their culture.
-BME children also use the village as place for childcare, and a de facto village green to play.
-It is not just a place to trade, its a cultural centre.
+Women belonging to ethnic minority groups also use the village as a place for childcare, and a de facto village green for their children to play and socialise.
+It is not just a place to trade, it’s a cultural site.
 The future market is just for corporate interests focused on trade, not cultural interests (see para 55-60).
-Our Latin Village has survived in the face of adversity, a hostile trading environment and deliberate neglect; and we have an viable, alternative, funded, community plan, and lets face it as the leader of Haringey Council once said “regeneration isn’t just about shiny new buildings.”
+Our Latin Village has survived in the face of adversity, a hostile trading environment and deliberate neglect; and we have a viable, alternative, funded, community plan, and let’s face it as the leader of Haringey Council once said: “regeneration isn’t just about shiny new buildings.”

 MYTH 3: Rents will be reduced for a time period we are getting a great deal.

-The Facts: The revised section 106 agreement has diverted the Mayors traders compensation fund to the developers, which will probably help finance any temporary arrangement.
+The Facts: The revised section 106 agreement has diverted the Mayor’s traders compensation fund to the developers, which will finance any temporary arrangement.
 But temporary arrangements will not secure the future of the market whereby rents & costs are forecasted to rise by 300%.
-Also we have a community plan to restore the building that has secured funding from a donor and planning permission in 2014.
-It will be run with by a nonprofit organisation, and goes beyond the temporary to secure the future of the Latin Village.
-Unlike the Grainger plan, the community plan has not received any financial support from Haringey Council
+Also, we have a Community Plan to restore the building that has secured funding from a donor and planning permission in 2019.
+It will be run with by a nonprofit organisation and goes beyond the temporary to secure the future of the Latin Village and it is aligned with the UN Sustainable Goals and UN Minority Rights.
+Unlike the Grainger PLC plan, the community plan has not received any financial support from Haringey Council.

 MYTH 4: There is no turning back its a done deal.